appreciated/vortex-crud/README.md

 Note: It is planned allow hooking alternative Spring Service implementing an interface to provide the same functionality `DynamicEntityManagerService` but for a specific table.
 This way pretty much any storage can be attached to FlowCms.

 ## Configuration via HOCON
-The system supports view configuration where layouts and fields are defined in a HOCON file.
+The system supports view configuration where routes and tables are defined in a HOCON file.

 Note: In theory, you could also use Java Classes to do the same since the configuration file is anyway parsed as Java Classes.
 But the readability would suffer quite significantly.